 The title page should include: (a) title not exceeding 15 words; (b) all authors and their organizational

 affiliations; (c) word count for abstract; (d) word count for body of paper (excluding abstract, acknowledgements, references, tables and figures).

 Unless specified otherwise for a specific section of the Journal, all manuscripts should contain a structured abstract with headings for Background, Objectives, Methods, Results, and Conclusions.
 Please see the guidelines for each section below for the appropriate length of abstracts.

 Authors should number references consecutively in the text and list them at the end of the article in the order in which they are cited.
-Identify all references using Arabic numerals in parentheses.
+Identify all references in the text using superscript Arabic numerals.
 Authors are responsible for the completeness and accuracy of references.